rdkcentral/firebolt-apis/requirements/specifications/general/capabilities/capabilities.md

 to override certain aspects of those Capabilities.

-Every Firebolt-compliant device **MUST** include an official, versioned Firebolt JSON configuration that conforms to the [Firebolt Specification Schema](#_Firebolt_Specification_Schema), so that the implementation knows how to configure each capability, and which aspects are overridable.
+Every Firebolt-compliant device **MUST** include an official, versioned Firebolt JSON configuration that conforms to the Specification Schema](#61-firebolt-specification-schema), so that the implementation knows how to configure each capability, and which aspects are overridable.